 Think big, but keep an eye on the basics

 Top dogs are active, fast-moving market leaders.
 In 1994, AOL was a top dog.
-Some years earlier, Microsoft and Dell were both top dogs before making their impressive runs.
-First-movers seize a temporary edge over the competition and then exploit their advantage.
-Amazon.com's lead in the online provision of books is a perfect example.
-Such companies come from emerging industries -- like biotechnology today or e-commerce a few years back -- because it's unlikely that the railroad or meat-packing industries have left much room to run in.
+Just afterward, Cisco Systems was taking shape as a top dog before making its impressive run.
+First movers seize a temporary edge over the competition, then exploit that advantage.
+These companies come from emerging industries -- like biotechnology today or e-commerce a few years back -- because it's unlikely that the railroad or meat-packing industries have much room left to run.

 Rule Breakers are not hidden; they are right there before our eyes, bringing a disruptive technology, clever and effective marketing, or a brand-new business model to this little backwater planet of ours.
 They rattle our capitalistic foundations.